Home/Blog/Well-Being/General Awareness/The History and Evolution of Modern Medicine

 A. Overview of Modern Medicine

-With the introduction of Fracastoros’ germ theory of contagion during the Renaissance, modern medicine began to take shape.
+Modern medicine began to take form in the 19th century, with the advent of germ theory, anesthesia, antisepsis, and vaccination.
 The discovery of antibiotics, antiseptics, and other drugs in the 19th century accelerated modern medicine’s development.

 The 20th century saw further progress in the development of medical treatments, including the first successful organ transplant and the introduction of modern medical technologies.